 Did you know that only 53% of Canadians are taking some of the recommended steps to guard themselves from fraud and identity theft?
-March is Fraud Prevention Month, and Capital One Canada has some tips to help Canadians learn how to protect themselves from identity theft.
+March is Fraud Prevention Month and we have some tips to help fellow Canadians learn how to protect themselves from identity theft.
 Whether you’re at home or vacationing abroad, you can take easy steps towards protecting yourself against credit fraud.

 When you are a tourist in an unfamiliar place, you are more vulnerable to the impact of credit card fraud than usual.
 Thankfully, a little bit of knowledge, preparedness, and action can go a long way.